alex-calderwood/phraselette/README.md

 A text editor for viewing your text in many different ways...

+# Start the Front End

+    cd front-end/expand-editor/
+    npm start

+## Reminder on how to set up node

+To use a specific node version

+    nvm use 16
+    npm install yarn
+    yarn add react react-dom

 # Start the backend

 I recommend you create a new python environment because this uses transformers, tensorflow, and spacy.
-Make sure you are using Python 3.10.
+Requires Python 3.10.

     cd front-end
     pip install -r requirements.txt